-Uremic bleeding occurs in people with chronic kidney disease (CKD) due to abnormalities in primary hemostasis.5-7 Intrinsic factors including platelet secretion defects, abnormal platelet-vessel wall interactions including von Willebrand Factor (vWF) abnormalities, increased platelet inhibitors, uremic toxins, as well as factors such as anemia, if present, contribute to bleeding.5-7 Extrinsic factors might also be involved including medications, comorbidities, and iatrogenic factors such as extracorporeal circulation.5-7 Although these mechanisms are well described in people with CKD, the understanding of uremic bleeding in dogs with AKI is limited.^{8,9} arachidonic acid (AA)-, adenosine diphosphate (ADP)-, collagen (COL) and epinephrine- induced light transmittance aggregometry (LTA).10 In addition, vWF antigen concentrations (vWF:Ag) increases,11 suggesting 1 of the mechanisms of bleeding to be due to abnormalities in platelet adhesion independent of vWF or platelet agonists.
-In dogs with naturally occurring CKD, significant changes in AA-, ADP-, and COL- induced multiple electrode impedance platelet aggregometry (MEPA) does not occur despite clinical bleeding.12 However, platelet dysfunction as measured by the platelet function analyser-100[®] does occur.13
+Uremic bleeding occurs in people with chronic kidney disease (CKD) due to abnormalities in primary hemostasis.5-7 Intrinsic factors including platelet secretion defects, abnormal platelet-vessel wall interactions including von Willebrand Factor (vWF) abnormalities, increased platelet inhibitors, uremic toxins, as well as factors such as anemia, if present, contribute to bleeding.5-7 Extrinsic factors might also be involved, including medications, comorbidities, and iatrogenic factors such as extracorporeal circulation.5-7 Although these mechanisms are well described in people with CKD, the understanding of uremic bleeding in dogs with AKI is limited.^{8,9}

+It is known that platelet function is altered in uremic dogs; however, the mechanisms are not clearly understood.
+In experimental models of kidney injury, prolongation in buccal mucosal bleeding time (BMBT) and decreased platelet glass bead retention percentage occurs without significant changes in arachidonic acid (AA)-, adenosine diphosphate (ADP)-, collagen (COL)-, and epinephrine-induced light transmittance aggregometry (LTA).10 In addition, vWF antigen concentrations (vWF:Ag) increases,11 suggesting 1 of the mechanisms of bleeding to be due to abnormalities in platelet adhesion independent of vWF or platelet agonists.
+In dogs with naturally occurring CKD, significant changes in AA-, ADP-, and COL-induced multiple electrode impedance platelet aggregometry (MEPA) does not occur despite clinical bleeding.12 However, platelet dysfunction as measured by the platelet function analyzer-100 does occur.13